Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 ### Common configurations

-Normally, there expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.
+Normally, there is expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.

 :::tip
 When you are working on a specific view though, you can also copy the default configuration, and set that view as the selector, so that you could easily regenerate just that view instead of all the views.